 Your appeal will be heard by an appeal panel that is independent of the admissions authority whose decision you are appealing against.
-To ensure their impartiality and independence, there are strict rules covering the appointment of the appeal panel members.
+To ensure their independence and impartiality, there are strict rules covering the appointment of panel members.
 You have the right to attend the hearing to explain your case to the independent appeal panel.